 Beneficiaries can receive covered services only from enrolled providers and may not pay for telepractice services privately.

 Medicaid is a federal/state entitlement program for low-income individuals and families.
 Each state

 - chooses the type, amount, duration, and scope of services; and

 - sets the rate of payment for services.

 Practitioners should contact the appropriate state Medicaid office to verify how a telepractice service should be reflected in the billing code and documentation.
-See ASHA’s resource on
+See ASHA State-by-State for more information.

 Because clinical services are based on the unique needs of each individual client, telepractice may not be appropriate in all circumstances or for all clients.
 Candidacy for receiving services via telepractice should be assessed prior to initiating services.
 The client’s culture, education level, age, and other characteristics may influence the appropriateness of audiology and speech-language services provided via telepractice.